‘Dreamer’ becomes youngest woman to complete 100 marathons after crossing the finish line in L.A. race - NewsBreak

 Rivas is also the youngest woman and youngest Latina to reach the feat, after setting the steep goal for herself years ago .

 “Running means everything for me.
 It’s literally my happiness.
-I call if my other half,” Rivas told KTLA.UTEP graduate named first Latina to lead International Boundary and Water Commission
+I call if my other half,” Rivas told KTLA.Toys stolen from Whitley County Toys for Tots warehouse recovered

 Rivas was born with a broken back, neck and feet.
 She had to be carried into the hospital the first year of her life atop a pillow, her body was so fragile.
 She was never supposed to walk, much less run.
 Doctors told her mother she would be wheelchair bound.